Its-Merc/obsidian-robotics-club/Available Materials/Sensors.md

 	- measures distance using a laser

 - Vision Sensor
+	- can detect:
-	- can detect up to 7 colours at once at max
+		- up to 7 colours at once at max
 			- including multi-coloured objects
-	- can be used to
-		- recognize colours, colour patterns
-		- follow an object
-		- get info on the environment
+		- VEX V5 objects
+			- cubes, etc.
+		- April Tags
+			- like a QR Code ish